Find Affordable College Courses

 Saint Louis, MO

-Webster University did quite well in this year’s ranking of the most popular places for legal professions students to get a bachelor’s degree.
-It came in at #8 on the list.
-Webster is a medium-sized private not-for-profit school located in the suburb of Saint Louis.
+Webster University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree legal professions programs.
+Webster is a moderately-sized private not-for-profit school located in the suburb of Saint Louis.

 Women make up 89% of the legal professions majors at the school.